papadanku/RealityDocs/docs/source/technical/python/reference/host.rst

 .. py:method:: ss_getParam(parameter)

    You cannot find out server name, port and other similar information this way.
-Instead, use f.e. host.rcon_invoke('sv.serverName') to get the server name.
+Instead, use f.e. :py:meth:`host.rcon_invoke` to get the server name.

    :returns: Value of specified setting